Towards Efficient Intensely Robust Deep-ish Learning

 Entropy in the RL Reasoning Phase

-Papers such as this one talk about the importance of the entropy of the optimized policy for downstream performance, fitting the equation \(R = -a * e^{H} + b\) (H is always between 0 and 1 so \(e^{H}\) is an convex curve inverted by the \(-a\).
+Papers such as this one talk about the importance of the entropy of the optimized policy for downstream performance, fitting the equation \(R = -a * e^{H} + b\).
 The downstream evaluations are datasets such as OMNI-BENCH, AIME 2024, et cetera.
 (Recall that foundation models have a log_proba or proba function which allows you to compute \(H = - p \sum \log p\)).

 There are several ways to optimize for entropy of a reasoning RL policy